UUbaidd/Linear_Regression_Scratch/README.md

    **$$Y_{pred} = WX + b$$**

 where x in input feature and w is weight of feauter.
 We also one bias term allowing model to acurately fit data that does pass through origin.
-Then we find differenc, known as error,  between acutal data and predicted data.
+Then we find difference, known as error,  between acutal data and predicted data.
 Formula for difference is

    **$$\text{Loss}_{\text{MSE}} = \frac{1}{2n} \sum_{i=1}^{n} (Y_{pred}^{(i)} - Y_{actual}^{(i)})^2$$**